-Although the elegant Sea Lounge isn't really a tea shop as such, it's considered to be a city institution for its traditional Afternoon Tea buffet, served from 3.30 p.m. to 6.30 p.m. every day.
+The Sea Lounge is considered to be a city institution for its traditional Afternoon Tea buffet, served from 3.30 p.m. to 6.30 p.m. every day.
 It's been taking place since the 1980s.
 It's not just about the tea there though.
 It's also about the history, culture, clientele, and architecture.
 This makes the Taj Palace Hotel worth a trip on its own.
 The Sea Lounge has old world charm, complete with a pianist and picturesque view over the Gateway of India.
 If you're not there for the Afternoon Tea or don't want to pay so much (it costs 1,999 rupees per person for the full buffet), there are more than 25 different varieties of tea that you can order separately from the menu.
 Try and get a window seat so you can gaze out over the harbor.

 The Aap ki Pasand Tea Gallery is a favorite among tea connoisseurs in Delhi.
 This colonial-style, 1,200 square foot store is located in Old Delhi, close to the Red Fort.
 Relax and listen to soothing music, breathe in the aroma of freshly brewed tea, and taste and buy more than 35 different varieties.
 Most are from Darjeeling, Assam, Kangra and Nilgiri.